-Get three months of free access to the training program for runners with the official Telenor Copenhagen Marathon app.
+Get three months of free access to the training program for runners with the Injurymap app.
 Download for IOS or Android here:

 As a runner, you are part of a group of athletes who are at a higher risk of succumbing to injury.
 Studies show that, on average, 41% of runners tend to suffer some form of injury during training for a marathon.1

 A comprehensive survey of the literature on injury prevention in runners within the field of sports science reveals a lack of research into the positive effects of pre-emptive training and strength-building exercises.
 Beyond a few randomized, control trials,2 this area of investigation remains very understudied – until now!

 Injurymap and Sparta team up with the Sports Innovation Lab to gather evidence